41A District Court

-Fines, costs and other financial obligations imposed by the court must be paid at the time of assessment, except for good cause shown and approved by the court.
+Fines, costs and other financial obligations imposed by the court should be paid at the time of assessment.
+Extensions may be granted for good cause and as approved by the court.

 A drop-box is available at the front entrance of the building for your convenience during non-business hours.
-Online court payments may be made at Official Payments website.
+Please see the "Payment Options" tab for more information.

 Proper attire is required - shorts and tank tops are not considered proper attire.

 No weapons are allowed in the Courthouse.
 Video or audio recording within the Courthouse is not permitted, except in cases of prior approval by the Chief Judge.